propelorm/propelorm.github.com/documentation/cookbook/writing-behavior.markdown

 </database>
 ```

 Adding a behavior to a `Table` instance, as well as adding a `Parameter` to a `Behavior` instance, is quite straightforward.
-And since the second behavior class file is required in the `modifyTable()` method, there is no need to add a path for it in the `build.properties`.

 ## Adding Code For Model Hooks ##